 Bitame Lucia School in Cameroon computer lab using solar technology will provide computer training to 5000 students in villages.
 Access to Internet & multimedia training will enrich their learning.
 By using renewable solar technology, we will be helping to reduce our carbon footprint and reducing consumption of the earth's resources.

-Access to computer technology will level the playing field and help prepare them for success in our information-driven and computer-aided world.
-Their learning will be greatly increased – providing an excellent platform for further education.
+Access to computer technology will level the playing field and help prepare students for success in our information-driven and computer-aided world.
+Their learning will be greatly increased - providing an excellent platform for further education.

 This project has provided additional documentation in a PDF file (projdoc.pdf).